Which candidates have qualified for the January Democratic debate?

 - Massachusetts Sen. Elizabeth Warren

-In order to qualify, candidates have to both raise money from 225,000 unique donors (with at least 1,000 each in 20 states) and meet one of two polling thresholds.
+In order to qualify, candidates had to both raise money from 225,000 unique donors (with at least 1,000 each in 20 states) and meet one of two polling thresholds.

-Candidates can hit that polling mark with either four different polls of at least 5 percent, or two polls from Iowa, New Hampshire, South Carolina or Nevada of at least 7 percent.
+Candidates can hit that polling mark with either four different polls (nationally or from early states) of at least 5 percent, or two polls from Iowa, New Hampshire, South Carolina or Nevada of at least 7 percent.
 All polls have to be from the DNC's approved list of sponsor organizations, and either from separate sponsors or from different regions if relying on two polls from the same sponsor.

+Biden, Buttigieg, Klobuchar, Sanders and Warren met those thresholds with weeks to spare, but Steyer hit the polling threshold just one day before the DNC's deadline to qualify.

-Businessman Andrew Yang, billionaire Tom Steyer and New Jersey Sen. Cory Booker have all hit the donor threshold but haven't hit the requisite number of polls.
+While businessman Andrew Yang and New Jersey Sen. Cory Booker both hit the donor threshold, they couldn't hit the requisite number of polls and will not be on the stage.

-Yang and Steyer both appeared on the December debate stage, while Booker last appeared on the stage in November.
+Yang appeared on the December debate stage, while Booker last appeared on the stage in November.
+Booker dropped out of the race on Monday.

 Former New York City Mayor Michael Bloomberg has hit the polling threshold, but the billionaire is not soliciting individual donations, which will make it all but impossible for him to qualify.

-The lineup is unofficial until the DNC certifies the field, and the donor totals are based on candidates' public self-reporting figures.

-The debate will be in Des Moines, Iowa, sponsored by CNN and The Des Moines Register.
+The Des Moines debate starts at 9 p.m.
+ET and is sponsored by CNN and the Des Moines Register.